azya52/epson/README.md

 |=RX=|=GND=|====>

 **FTDI**<br/>
-A fully functional data cable can be made on an FTDI chip (it is also used in many cheap USB UART modules).
+A fully functional data cable can be made using the FTDI chip (it is also used in many cheap USB UART modules).
 Connection diagram:

 <img src="/misc/ftdi2jack.png" width="70%"/>